 Have you found yourself in the position where you have to plan a funeral?
 Accept my condolences, if that is the case.
 If you have just stumbled upon this post, read on as you never know when you will need the information.
 Sadly for me, almost five years ago, I found myself thrust into the position where I had to bury my teenage son!
 Read about some of the plans and preparation for the funeral you will have to do.
 And if you want to find out the ways I considered preserving his memory, click to read that post here.

-In this post however, I will share with you how to ensure that the cost for the funeral is kept to a minimum (in some cases, even halved).
+In this post, however, I will share with you how to ensure that the cost of the funeral is kept to a minimum (in some cases, even halved).
 How do I know that?
 Well, I’ve been doing my research just to make sure.

 This week I went back to the funeral directors where I had made the plans for my son’s funeral.
 My aim was to find out if I had made the right financial decisions or whether I could have done things more cheaply but still in a dignified way.
 At the time, I had my sister and a friend with me to help make the plans etc. but none of us knew approximately how much the expenses would be.
 This is where I think we made our first mistake.